 Please contact Marn Frank with any questions about BATT content or resources.

-In last year’s MN ABE Professional Development (PD) Survey, a number of instructors wondered if the College and Career Readiness Standards (CCRS) address beginning literacy skills.
-Over the past two years of getting to know the CCRS for Adult Education, my answers have included yes, no, and yes!
+In Minnesota ABE’s 2016 Professional Development (PD) Survey, a number of instructors wondered if the College and Career Readiness Standards (CCRS) address beginning literacy skills.
+Over the past two years of getting to know the CCRS for Adult Education, the answers from Marn Frank, ATLAS Literacy & STAR Coordinator, have included yes, no, and yes!

 The documents below describe Minnesota's combination of Common Core State Standards (CCSS) + CCRS Reading Foundational Skills 1-4, at Levels K-5.
 The result is a complete and clear sequence for teaching alphabetics and fluency to adult readers at Beginning and Intermediate levels.
 Reading research and practice recommend balanced literacy instruction – emphasizing BOTH print and meaning-making skills.